Step-by-Step: How to Make Chin Chin That Tastes Like Home

 Step 8: Cool and Store

-- Watch the Oil Temperature: Ensure the oil stays at the right temperature to avoid soggy or burnt Chin Chin.
+- Monitor oil temperature to avoid soggy or burnt pieces.